amkruzel/google-homepage/README.md

 ## Usage

-You can view the result [here](https://amkruzel.github.io/google-homepage/)
+You can view the result at [https://amkruzel.github.io/google-homepage/](https://amkruzel.github.io/google-homepage/)

 ---